 As for the parade itself, it soon added motorized floats, marching bands and equestrian units to its array of features.
 A “Rose Queen” is chosen every year from the ranks of Pasadena girls ages 17 through 21, along with six princesses to serve as her court.
 2014’s Rose Queen is high school student Ana Marie Acosta.
 A Grand Marshall is chosen every year as well, and has previously included such varied luminaries as Walt Disney, John Wayne, Dwight Eisenhower, Hank Aaron, George Lucas, Charles M. Schulz, Kermit the Frog, and Fred Rogers.
 The Grand Marshall for 2014 will be legendary Dodgers broadcaster Vin Scully.

-Wherever you are and however you choose to celebrate New Year’s Day, we here at JW Heating & Air wish you nothing but the very best.
+Wherever you are and however you choose to celebrate New Year’s Day, we here at JW Heating and Air wish you nothing but the very best.
 May 2014 bring you all good things, and may your New Year’s celebrations – in whatever form they take – be happy, safe and fun for your entire family.
 Happy New Year!